 Step 3 - Install WordPress

 Once you have your hosting account and you have your domain, all you are going to need to do is to log into your hosting account and install WordPress on your actual site.
-My hosting service has a one-click install.
-Seriously, it’s super simple to do.
-So you don’t have to be a techie, you don’t really have to know what you’re doing because you just click a little button and they get WordPress all set up for you.
+My hosting service, which is Siteground, has a one-click install.
+Seriously, just one click and they literally install it for you.
+So you don't have to be a techie, you don't really have to know what you're doing because you just click a little button and they get WordPress all set up for you.

 Step 4 - Pick A Theme